The course covers two broad and interrelated thematic areas of interest in contemporary political ecology:

 ii) Self-study to further develop the understanding of the new dynamics and theoretical approaches discussed.

-iii) Assignments that address contestations regarding the new dynamics and theoretical approaches and apply these to the student’s own research
+iii) Final Assignment that address course themes and applies these to the student’s own research

 iv) Plenary discussions of literature and assignments.